NAL-i5K/SRAtoVCF/README.md

 * conda

 ## The input parameter in the workflow (main.cwl)
+The table shows the parameter settings for workflow.
 | Input | Description |
 | --- | --- |
 | `ref_genome` | File path.
 Reference genome |